Want to learn new ways to make extra money?

 3. It helps you escape the debt cycle.

 When you’re paying off debt, it can feel like no matter what you do, you can’t seem to get ahead.
-Just when things are going well, something pops up and you have to use your credit card.
-And the cycle of debt continues.
+Just when things are going well, something pops up and you have to use your credit card, continuing the cycle of debt.

 Emergency Fund FAQs

 As a financial coach, I field a lot of questions about saving and managing money.
 Here are the most common ones I get related to emergency funds.

 How much emergency cash do I need?

 This may surprise you, but you don’t necessarily need thousands and thousands of dollars in emergency cash set aside.
 The size of your emergency fund depends on your lifestyle, goals, and current circumstances (e.g. paying off debt, kids vs. no kids, own a home vs. rent, etc.).

 If you’re single, rent a home, receive a steady full-time income, and are focusing on paying off your debt, then you can probably get by with an emergency savings of $1,000 to $1,500.